elgs/leanweb/README.md

 ### leanweb serve
 Run `leanweb serve` and you should see a browser window open.
-Try make some changes in the code, and save, the browser should refresh automatically to refrelect your changes.
+Try make some changes in the code, and save, the browser should refresh automatically to refleect your changes.
 <img src='https://leanweb.app/leanweb-serve.png' alt='leanweb serve' width='640'/>